Petrus Ramus: After conversion

 In 1561 he faced significant enmity following his adoption of Protestantism.
 He had to flee from Paris; and, though he found asylum in the palace of Fontainebleau, his house was pillaged and his library burned in his absence.
 He resumed his chair after this for a time, but he was summoned on 30 June 1568 before the King's Attorney General to be heard with Simon Baudichon and other professors: the position of affairs was again so threatening that he found it advisable to ask permission to travel.

-He spent around two years, in Germany and Switzerland.
+He spent around two years in Germany and Switzerland.
 The La Rochelle Confession of Faith earned his disapproval, in 1571, rupturing his relationship with Theodore Beza and leading Ramus to write angrily to Heinrich Bullinger.

 Returning to France, he fell a victim in the St. Bartholomew's Day Massacre (1572).
 Hiding for a while in a bookshop off the Rue St Jacques, he returned to his lodgings, on 26 August, the third day of the violence.
 There he was stabbed while at prayer.
 Suspicions against Charpentier have been voiced ever since.
 His death was compared by one of his first biographers, his friend and colleague Nicolas de Nancel, to the murder of Cicero.

 Pedagogue

 A central issue is that Ramus's anti-Aristotelianism arose out of a concern for pedagogy.
 Aristotelian philosophy, in its Early Modern form as scholasticism showing its age, was in a confused and disordered state.
 Ramus sought to infuse order and simplicity into philosophical and scholastic education by reinvigorating a sense of dialectic as the overriding logical and methodological basis for the various disciplines.

 He published in 1543 the Aristotelicae Animadversiones and Dialecticae Partitiones, the former a criticism on the old logic and the latter a new textbook of the science.
 What are substantially fresh editions of the Partitiones appeared in 1547 as Institutiones Dialecticae, and in 1548 as Scholae Dialecticae; his Dialectique (1555), a French version of his system, is the earliest work on the subject in the French language.

 In the Dialecticae partitiones Ramus recommends the use of summaries, headings, citations and examples.
 Ong calls Ramus's use of outlines, "a reorganization of the whole of knowledge and indeed of the whole human lifeworld."

 After studying Ramus's work, Ong concluded that the results of his "methodizing" of the arts "are the amateurish works of a desperate man who is not a thinker but merely an erudite pedagogue".
-On the other hand, his work had an immediate impact on the issue of disciplinary boundaries, where educators largely accepted his arguments, by the end of the century.
+On the other hand, his work had an immediate impact on the issue of disciplinary boundaries, educators largely having accepted his arguments by the end of the 17th century.